Skip to main content

 🖊️ The Science of Writing Things Down

-Writing helps the mind find structure.
+Writing helps the mind organize itself more effectively.

-By moving worries, ideas, and half-formed plans out of your head and onto the page, you lighten your mental load and create space for steadier focus.
+Thoughts that feel tangled or overwhelming often become clearer once they are externalized.
+By moving worries, ideas, and incomplete plans out of your head and onto paper, you reduce cognitive strain and free up mental space for more stable focus.

 🌿 A Simple Five-Minute Routine